 - Global Environment Facility (GEF) Global Wildlife Program: program that addresses illegal wildlife trade across Asia and Africa.
-About 20 GEF projects are included under GEF-6.
-Projects under GEF-7 (2018-2022) are currently in the pipeline.
+Over 30 GEF projects are included under GEF-6 and GEF-7.

 - African Elephant Fund (AEF): Multi-donor trust fund to direct resources for effective implementation of the African Elephant Action Plan (Resolution Conf.
 16.9).
 UNEP provides the secretariat services to the AEF steering committee.

 - United States: U.S. Fish and Wildlife Services grant opportunities

 - International University of Andalusia (UNIA): Master’s Course in Management and Conservation of Species in Trade: the International Framework